 You can skip the script — Plan B is available over the counter.
 You don’t need to show your ID to buy it, either.
 You can usually get it from your local pharmacy.

 The average cost ranges from $40 to $50, according to Planned Parenthood.
-You can also go for a generic brand.
-They’re just as effective and tend to be nicer on the wallet.
+You can also opt for a generic brand.
+They’re just as effective and tend to be easier on the wallet.

 You also need an Rx for an IUD, since a doctor has to insert it.
 Thankfully, the device and procedure are often covered by insurance.